 Conclusion: This study suggests that the majority of components associated with the OTSA are reliable and can be taught to novice users via a classroom training session.

 Myers, Natalie L.; Kibler, W. Ben; Capilouto, Gilson J.; Westgate, Philip M.; English, Tony; and Uhl, Timothy L., "Reliability of an Observational Method Used to Assess Tennis Serve Mechanics in a Group of Novice Raters" (2017).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 86.